AlekVolsk/TCI/README.md

 The format depends on your hosting/server requirements, but the methodology is identical: a Cron job should execute the command line in a specified period of time.

+The security key will be automatically generated the first time the plugin settings are saved.

 Additionally, you can use the following params in cron job task:

 ```